 Some states require you to announce a “public notice,” informing your local area that you intend to register a new name.
 This notification process might mean that you take an ad in a local newspaper to officially announce your new business name for a certain period of time.

 As you prepare to register your DBA, keep in mind that there are some restrictions as to what you can call your business.
 You aren’t permitted to register a DBA name that has a corporate ending (e.g., Inc., LLC, or Corp).
 This is to prevent a business from misleading consumers as to its corporate status.
-Likewise, it’s generally forbidden to register a DBA that uses banking-related words or words that could be associated with a governmental entity.
+Likewise, it’s generally forbidden to register a DBA that uses banking-related words or terms that could be associated with a governmental entity.

 Before you get attached to your preferred DBA, search within your jurisdiction to ensure no one else has already filed for the same name.
+If you find one that's available, it's wise to protect your business name by registering it with the appropriate authorities.

 [Read more: How to Trademark Your Startup Business Name]